 What is the legal basis for processing my data?

-The Department for Education are the data controller for this project.
-This means that they are responsible for deciding the purpose and legal basis for processing data.
+For this project, DfE are the data controllers, and NatCen and Frontier Economics are the data processors.
+This means that the DfE are responsible for deciding the purpose and legal basis for processing data.
 For this project, the legal basis for processing data is “public task”.

 You can contact the Department for Education with any questions about the research at EY.email@example.com.